teh-cmc/go-internals/chapter1_assembly_primer/README.md

 ### Minus some subtleties

 We've merely covered the tip of the iceberg here.
-The inner mechanics of stack-growth have many more subtleties that we haven't even mentionned here.
+The inner mechanics of stack-growth have many more subtleties that we haven't even mentioned here.
 The whole process is quite a complex machinery overall, and will require a chapter of its own.

 We'll come back to these matters in time.